oninoni/PDG_Utilities/Localisation Tools/README.txt

 IMPORTANT!

-ALWAYS delete the content of the mods localisation before your copy the newly generated stuff in there!
+ALWAYS delete the content of the mods localisation before you copy the newly generated stuff in there!

 ################################
 ###### Step 6 (If needed) ######